 If you’re judging strictly by comfort it would be hard to beat the Skechers Go Walk 3.
 Maybe the only other walking shoes on our list that would give Go Walks a run for their money are the Rockport We are Rockin’ walking shoes.
 While we believe other walking shoes are better overall products either of these shoes will deliver comfort by the barrelful even after long days on the trail.

-Any of the entrants in our Hall of Fame above would fit the bill and answer this question.
+Any of the entrants in our list above would fit the bill and answer this question.
 They all represent the best, most important qualities a good men’s walking shoe should have as laid out at the beginning of this review guide: outstanding design, endless comfort, quality materials, durability and an attractive price.